 The cost of rehabilitation and maintenance activities for bridges were estimated as the function of typical cost of a bridge rehabilitation treatment (in dollars per square metre of the bridge deck area) and the frequency a typical rehabilitation and maintenance treatment is applied.
-The calculation procedure used to estimate EUAC costs of rehabilitation and maintenance activities for bridges is outlined in Major Highway Structures
+The calculation procedure used to estimate EUAC costs of rehabilitation and maintenance activities for bridges is outlined in Table 23 and in the following section (as part of the discussion concerning major highway structures).